Behavioral Health and Mental Health Treatment

 - New Vision Wilderness: A nationally-recognized outdoor behavioral healthcare and trauma-informed wilderness therapy, that provides preteens, teens and young adults with immediate intervention and intensive mental health treatment.
 The wilderness experience allows young adults and their families to have the opportunity to heal their relationships and foster personal growth.
 New Vision has locations in Georgia, Oregon and Wisconsin.

 - Optimum Performance Institute: OPI Programs offer young adults effective, innovative and therapeutic treatment to support them as they navigate through life's critical challenges.
 OPI focuses on giving young adults both the clinical and life-skills support they need to thrive, in Woodland Hills, California.

-- Potomac Programs: A full continuum of behavioral healthcare for teens and young adults who are struggling with mental health challenges and/or substance abuse issues and substance use disorders across the U.S. Potomac offers services within a young adult's community and accepts most forms of health insurance.
+- Embark Behavioral Health: A full continuum of behavioral healthcare for teens and young adults who are struggling with mental health challenges and/or substance abuse issues and substance use disorders across the U.S. Potomac offers services within a young adult's community and accepts most forms of health insurance.
 Potomac has locations in: Atlanta, Boston, Chicago, New York, Philadelphia, San Francisco, Utah Valley, Utah, and Washington D.C., as well as offers virtual support to families.

 - Sunrise Residential Treatment Center: A residential treatment center for teen girls that is the leading dialectical behavioral therapy (DBT) program in the nation.
 Teenage girls and their families can heal as a teen learns to excel in school, regulate emotions and successfully manage day-to-day life with increased independence, in St. George, Utah.